DefinetlyNotAI/Logicytics/CONTRIBUTING.md

 ## Bug reports

 A bug is a _demonstrable problem_ that is caused by the code in the repository.
-Good bug reports are extremely helpful, so thanks!
+Good bug reports are extremely helpful, so, thanks!

 Guidelines for bug reports: